 The tussling mountain continued to make itself known, coughing out more cloudy ash, which blanketed parts of the surrounding city, killing trees.
 Government officials assured its people that Mt.
 Pelée wasn’t a threat to the city and an evacuation wasn’t warranted.
 Due to the town’s rich agricultural assets and economic status on the island, this meant the logic of capital would prevail and the possibility of halting any kind of production was highly undesirable.
 The governor at the time, Louis Guillaume Moutte, saw a call for an evacuation as a cause for needless panic and disruption to the voting.
 It is known that a plague of insects and other wildlife from the remote outskirts of St. Pierre made its way from the direction of the mountain and towards the city, which in turn affected livestock and local farms.

 The first few days of May 1902 continued to highlight more glaring warnings.
-There was a torrent of boiled mud and water-flows from the mountain.
+There was a torrent of boiling mud and water-flows from the mountain.
 Since trees around it were destroyed from ash, the mudslides descended down the valleys and into St. Pierre—the force of which collapsed a sugar mill, killing several of its workers before ending up in the ocean and leaving dead sea creatures at the shore.
 Around this time, neighbouring island, St. Vincent and Grenadines had an explosive eruption that killed over a thousand people.
 Unfortunately, none of these signs prompted any action on the part of the civil authorities of St. Pierre.

 The cascade of warnings came to a head in the early morning of Thursday, the 8th of May, 1902.
 The agitated mountain finally gave out, busting in an explosion, not unlike a modern-day atomic bomb.
 It created a loud detonation, and because sound travels fastest and farthest through water, its shock waves could be sensed as far away as the shores of Venezuela, 600 km away from Martinique.
 In a matter of minutes, the town’s 28,000-plus population, the majority of which were descendants of African slaves, were consumed by the pyroclastic eruption, which created something of a firestorm across Mt.
 Pelée.
 In an instant, an entire generation ended.
 Citizens going about their day, perhaps having breakfast, sleeping in, going to the market, talking to neighbours, or reading the local newspaper on that Thursday morning were claimed in a flash by the 400 degrees Celius gas and fire that rushed through the city, turning it into an inferno.
 There was nowhere secure enough to take shelter.
 A modern-day history museum on the island dedicated to this event includes some of the artefacts recovered from the wreckage in the form of melted and conjoined glassware—a small trace of the ferocity of that grave day.